Recursive Reward Aggregation: Experiments

 The results for Lunar Lander Continuous are provided in \cref{fig:lunar_lander}, with results for other environments in \cref{ssec:physics_details}.
 As a goal-reaching task, Lunar Lander Continuous reveals how different aggregation strategies influence landing behavior and overall performance.

 With the $\fsum_{0.99}$ aggregation, which serves as the baseline, the agent learns a balanced landing strategy, effectively managing thrust control to achieve a smooth descent while minimizing fuel consumption.
 In contrast, the $\max_{0.99}$ aggregation encourages the agent to seek high instantaneous rewards, leading to aggressive thrusting behaviors.
 As a consequence, the lander may exhibit erratic flight patterns, either applying excessive thrust to maximize immediate reward or failing to decelerate properly, which increases the likelihood of hard landings, instability, or even complete mission failure.
 This outcome underscores the risk of optimizing for short-term reward spikes at the expense of long-term stability and control.
 The $\min$ aggregation demonstrates its effectiveness in risk-averse tasks, as it prioritizes maximizing the worst-case outcomes rather than accumulate reward.
 The agent adopts a cautious descent strategy, reducing the likelihood of crashes by avoiding sudden thrust changes.
-Furthermore, since goal-reaching tasks inherently align cumulative and peak rewards, the $\fsum_{0.99} + \max_{0.99}$ aggregation performs similarly to $\fsum_{0.99}$, as both encourage stable and efficient landings without introducing significant behavioral differences.
+Furthermore, since goal-reaching tasks inherently align cumulative and peak rewards, the $\fsum_{0.99} + \max_{0.99}$ performs similarly to $\fsum_{0.99}$.
+However, compared to $\fsum_{0.99}$, it encourages slightly more aggressive strategies, potentially enabling faster landings but at the cost of a higher risk of failure when pursuing large single-step rewards.
 Finally, in the $\fsum_{0.99} - \var$ aggregation, the lander remains airborne, ultimately leading to mission termination.
 This occurs because both successful and failed landings yield large positive or negative rewards, the agent attempts to avoid these extremes, increasing variance and leading to hesitant and inefficient control.
 This highlights the conflict between variance minimization and goal-reaching tasks, where effective performance relies on high-reward actions often discouraged by variance penalties.
 These findings emphasize the need to choose aggregation strategies that align with the specific demands of the task.